 6. Development Conferences

-Development conferences provide an overview of talent across the entire organization and define a joint understanding of requirements, shared responsibility for talent scouting, development and how to retain talent in the organization, ideally increasing the “permeability” of business units in terms of talent development.
+Development conferences provide an overview of talent across the entire organisation and define a joint understanding of requirements, shared responsibility for talent scouting, development and how to retain talent in the organisation, ideally increasing the “permeability” of business units in terms of talent development.